Boehner to seek support for plan to avoid government shutdown

 House Republicans will meet on Tuesday after a 10-day Thanksgiving break to discuss their response, including a leading option for Boehner that would fund most government agencies through September 2015, with only a short-term extension for the Department of Homeland Security (DHS).

-House Republican lawmakers and aides say this would give them a chance to use their stronger House and Senate majorities next year to pass explicit spending restrictions on some DHS agencies, to try to stop Obama's immigration overhaul.
+House Republican aides say this would give Republicans a chance to use their stronger House and Senate majorities next year to pass explicit spending restrictions on DHS immigration-related agencies, to try to stop Obama's immigration overhaul.

 "That’s an option.
 There are a lot of options.
 That’s one of them so we’ll see," House Appropriations Committee Chairman Hal Rogers told Reuters after a closed-door meeting of senior Republicans on Monday.
 Rogers is pressing for a full-year spending bill for all agencies.